dustinpfister/blog_posts/_posts/canvas-example-space-shooter.md

 ## 3 - The State Machine

-Here I have the state machine file stats.js.
-A state machine is a way to break an application such as this space shooter game into separate states for the main game for example.
+A state machine is a way to break an application such as this space shooter game into separate states, where each state is a method or collection of methods that define a set of logic that is to run for different states of the application or game play.
+For example A game might have a loading state, title screen state, menu state, game state, pause state, and game over state and it might not end there.

 In this canvas example there is a main game state, as well as an initialization state, and a game over state.
-I did not put an awful lot of time into this canvas example, but if I where to continue working on this there would be a title state, as well as several other states and more.
+I did not put an awful lot of time into this canvas example, but if I where to continue working on this there would be a title state, as well as several other states that have to do with various menus to say the least.

 ```js
 var States = (function () {